mcginleyireland/irishbaking.github.io/_posts/2022-11-11-christmas-cookie-box.md

     1. Take the dough out of the fridge and leave the dough out for a minimum of 15 mins.
     2. Flour your counter and rolling pin.
 Roll out the dough.
 You'll want it to be about 2mm thick.
-    3. Use a star shape cookie cutter to cut out the star shapes and have star shaped holes in the middle.
+    3. Use a square shape cookie cutter to cut out the square shapes and have shapes holes in the middle.
-    4. With a staw, pierce a hole in one of the stars, so that you can put string through it later.
     4. Then transfer to a baking tray.

     **Bake**

-    1. Crush up your Jolly Ranchers or Lolly Pops if you're not going to be using Isomalt.
+    1. (Optional) Crush up your Jolly Ranchers or Lolly Pops if you're not going to be using Isomalt.
-    2. Don't place the Isomalt, Jolly Ranchers or Lolly Pops in the cookie holes just yet.
+    2. (Optional) Don't place the Isomalt, Jolly Ranchers or Lolly Pops in the cookie holes just yet.
     3. Bake for cookies for 7-12 mins at 160°C (320°F).
+    4. If using the Isomalt, take out the cookies and add the Isomalt, Jolly Ranchers or Lolly Pops in the center of the cookies.
+(Remember we need empty center ones to make the box)
+    5. Continue baking for another 5 minutes or less at the same temperature.
 (Keep an eye on them to get make sure they're all the same color)
-    4. Take out the cookies and add the Isomalt, Jolly Ranchers or Lolly Pops in the center of the cookies.
-    5. Bake for another 3 minutes or less at the same temperature.
     6. Let them cool for 5-10 mins and place them on a wire rack to cool more.
 The Isomalt will be difficult to remove from the baking tray straight away.

+    **Construction**

+    1. When the cookies are cooled down you can now add buttercream or melted chocolate to make the box.
+    2.
+    3.
+    4.
+    5.
+    6.

 ---
 These Christmas Cookie Boxes are the best way to share a secret suprise in them.
-I put in sweets but you could put in an engagement ring!
+I put in sweets but you could put in anything to them, even an engagement ring!

 ![Cake](https://irishbaking.ie/images/Cookies/Christmas_Cookie_Box/Image_1.jpg)